thestippe/thestippe.github.io/_drafts/gis/openeo_sar.md

 We have seen how to use SAR images to detect ships as well as oil spill, and we discussed advantages and disadvantages of SAR images over passive detection methods.
+If you are interested in this topic, I would recommend you to take a look at the many resources on this topic in order to understand the physical mechanism behind SAR imaging.
+As a good starting point I would recommend EdX Alaska-SAR course.

 ```python
 %load_ext watermark